Medi58/EmbeddedHandsOnProjects/PWM/README.md

 ***PWM***

-This example demonstrates the use pulse width modulation (PWM) to increase or decrease brightness of led when you gradually increase or decrease your PWM value from 0 (all the way off) to 200 (all the way on)
+This example demonstrates the use pulse width modulation (PWM) to increase or decrease brightness of led when you gradually increase or decrease your PWM value between 0 (all the way off) and 200 (all the way on).

 **Hardware Required:**